PejLab/Pantry/README.md

 ...
 ```

+FASTQ files must be compressed (decompressible with `zcat`) unless you modify the `STAR` command to handle uncompressed files.
+Multiple FASTQ files (or paired-end file pairs) can be provided for each sample and the reads will be combined into one BAM file per sample.

+If your dataset includes both single-end and paired-end samples, the FASTQ map will have some rows with two paths (plus sample ID) and some with one path (plus sample ID).
+The endedness of each sample is determined by the number of paths and will be run accordingly.
+Omit `paired_end` from the config so that it doesn't enforce a single endedness.
+If a sample has multiple FASTQ files (or paired-end file pairs), they must all have the same endedness.

 #### Sample list

 This file, whose path is specified in the config file, is the list of samples to include in the phenotyping stage.
 It contains a single column of sample IDs, no header.
 Any samples in the FASTQ sample map that are not in this list will be ignored.

-#### FASTQ files

-FASTQ files must be compressed (decompressible with `zcat`) unless you modify the `STAR` command to handle uncompressed files.
-Multiple FASTQ files (or paired-end file pairs) can be provided for each sample and the reads will be combined into one BAM file per sample.

 #### Reference genome and annotations